eficode-academy/kubernetes-katas/04-secrets-configmaps.md

 It's things like passwords for databases, API keys and certificates.

-Similarly configmaps are for configuration, that doesn't really belong in code but needs to change.
+Similarly, configmaps are for configuration, that doesn't really belong in code but needs to change.
 Examples include loadbalancer configurations, jenkins configuration and so forth.

 We will look at both these in this coming exercise.

 ## Secrets as environment variables

-Our [magnificent app](./secrets/secretapp.js) requries it's API key and language.
+Our [magnificent app](./secrets/secretapp.js) requires its API key and language.
 Rather than hardcode this sensitive information and commit it to git for all the world to see, we source these values from environment variables.

 The first step to fixing it, would be to make our variables as environmental variables.